 - Monkey testing.
-It is the most interesting option when QA engineer works alone and acts as creative as possible.
+It is the most interesting option when the QA engineer works alone and acts as creatively as possible.
 The main goal is to find all the bugs and inconsistencies with the planned behavior.
-To do this, QA engineer can use variations of the input data, disrupt the program, or cause it to stop.
+To do this, the QA engineer can use variations of the input data, disrupt the program, or cause it to stop.
 In simple words, a testing specialist has to break software.

 All of the above types can be used both separately or mixed for greater efficiency.

 To explain the meaning behind Adhoc testing, a good example in that regard could serve a regular visit to a mall.
 For example, once you walk into a supermarket, you will most likely be looking for a grocery basket.
 If you do not find one free basket - this can be considered a potential bug.
 Next, you will look for the desired products, and if you find products with expired expiration dates or a discrepancy in price or weight - you will find other bugs.
 Acting completely naturally and at ease, we can discover one bug after another without breaking a sweat.